mikwaldo/MHString2JSON/README.md

 new JSON back into a .string file

-To use just drap-and-drop a .string or .json file onto String2JSON and it will be converted
+To use just drap-and-drop a .string or .json file onto String2JSON.exe and it will be converted

-Example
+Example:

 String2JSON.exe my.string

-will create a JSON file my.string.json
+- will create a JSON file my.string.json

 String2JSON.exe my.string.json

-will create a .string file my.string.json.string
+- will create a .string file my.string.json.string